lubeda/EsphoMaTrix/README.md

       id(rgb8x32)->draw();
 ```

-### light component
+### Light component

-the light component is used by the addressable_light component and referenced by id under `addressable_light_id:`.
+The light component is used by the addressable_light component and referenced by id under `addressable_light_id:`.

 To use the light component directly from home assistant add the sample lambdas```on_turn_on``` and ```on_turn_off``` to the light component.